ti-community-infra/configs/README.md

 # configs

-The configuration files of [tichi](https://github.com/ti-community-infra/tichi).
+The configuration files of tidb community bots.